Table of Contents

 These are the basic reporting and analysis they should do and know.
 You can also ask your social media manager to generate customized reports as per your requirements.
 Social media managers can generate reports using existing social media platforms or use third-party tools.

-How to find the Right Social Media Manager for your Business?
+Where to Find the Best Social Media Manager for your Business?

 The website Freelancer.com is an excellent resource if you’re looking for an expert or freelancing social media manager to guide your team or handle your social media accounts effectively.
 Simply post the project you’d like to have handled, compare potential applicants, and then sit back and relax while the social media manager specialists get to work for you.

-The professional networking site LinkedIn is a good resource for finding dedicated social media managers.
+Professional hiring portal sites like LinkedIn, Indeed, etc are a good resources for finding dedicated social media managers.
 You are asking why?
-First, LinkedIn is a legitimate social media platform, it is a good source of social media management professionals due to the fact that it is a true social media platform for business owners.
+First, LinkedIn is a legitimate social media platform, it is a good source for social media management professionals due to the fact that it is a true social media platform for business owners.
 You can post positions on LinkedIn for free or pay to have them boosted in order to improve the number of candidates who see your job postings and, eventually, hire the most qualified social media manager.
 Secondly, candidates are looking for jobs on such portals daily, so they are aware of it.
 It’s like a piece of cake to find perfect social media manager.

 3. Hire Social Media Agency